datstartup/ubuntuopenbox/_posts/2020-06-09-Install-And-Configure-Transmission-Server.md

 Why another Transmission guide:
 1. This is my seft-note.
-2. This guide focus on giving more comprehensive information about permission.
+2. This guide focuses on giving more comprehensive information about permission.

 ### Installation